hunterhacker/jdom/README.txt

 Introduction to the JDOM project
 ================================

-Please see the JDOM web site at http://jdom.org/.
+Please see the JDOM web site at http://jdom.org/ and GitHub repository at https://github.com/hunterhacker/jdom/

 How to use JDOM